About the Center for Civic Engagement

 Indy Li, Community Emergency Response Team GA

-Indy Li is the 2014-15 Graduate Assistant heading the CCE's Community Emergence Response Team program and is also the office's "data-cruncher."
+Indy is the 2014-15 Graduate Assistant heading the CCE's Community Emergence Response Team program and is also the office's "data-cruncher."
 A first year graduate student studying Biomedical Anthropology, Indy enjoys honing her skills in canning delicious jams and lifting weights at Fitspace when she is not in the CCE office or working in the Lab.

-Mei Juan Liang is a Community Service Recruiter/Office Assistant at the CCE.
+Mei is a Community Service Recruiter/Office Assistant at the CCE.
 Mei works at the front desk and greets visitors as they arrive, helping students find different opportunities to volunteer by signing them up for the student newsletter and helping them to navigate the service listings.
 She also assists with many other tasks around the CCE office.
 Mei is a sophomore majoring in electrical engineering.

-Nick Doran is the Vote Everywhere Ambassador for the Andrew Goodman Foundation.
+Nick is a Vote Everywhere Ambassador for the Andrew Goodman Foundation.
 Nick is working in conjunction with the Political Engagement Coordination Team to increase political engagement and voter participation on campus, while making voting fun!
 Nick is a sophomore majoring in Economics, and is also the Secretary of Peace Action BU and Academic Vice President of Newing College Council.
 In his free time, Nick likes to read and play tennis.